Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 Another type of symmetry comes from the point $q=1$.
-To see that it is convenient to change the basis of solutions of the hypergeometric equation.
+To see this, it is convenient to change the basis of solutions of the hypergeometric equation.
 Instead of ${}_2F_1\left(\frac{1}{N},\frac{1}{N},1,q\right)$ we take We have

 Note that the formula above fails for $N=2$.
 Using

 we present (\ref{eqn:tau-final}) as